HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/README.md

-   * With knowledge of the head pose,how can you adjust the position and orientation of the avatar's head to match that of the person being tracked?
+   * With knowledge of the head pose, how can you adjust the position and orientation of the avatar's head to match that of the person being tracked?
-      * Obtain Head Pose Information:First, you need to estimate the head pose of the person being tracked.
+      * Obtain Head Pose Information: First, we need to estimate the head pose of the person being tracked.
 This typically involves determining the orientation of the head in 3D space, including parameters like pitch, yaw, and roll.
       * Define a Coordinate System: Establish a consistent coordinate system for both the person's head and the avatar's head.
 This coordinate system will serve as a reference for applying transformations.
      Compute the Transformation: